 Learn more about our English Language Institute.

 - Residential: $5,190.
 Cost includes: program and activity fees; room and board; books and course materials; admission and transportation for college visits and cultural activities; airport transfer from, and return to, Syracuse Hancock International Airport (SYR); and required health insurance.
-NOTE: While health insurance is included in the program costs, students must individually enroll through Cultural Insurance Services International.

 ALL SYRACUSE UNIVERSITY SCHOLARSHIPS HAVE BEEN AWRDED

 Scholarship pertains only to the program fee and does not include, travel, personal expenses, or other fees.

 Student must include an additional 150 – 300 word essay in the application describing their specific need for this scholarship.

 Students who have already submitted their applications are also eligible.
 You may submit your essay via email to firstname.lastname@example.org.
 The student name and email address must be at the top of the essay to be considered for this award.

 EducationUSA Academy at Syracuse University is designed for mature and self-disciplined students who are a minimum of 15 years of age with a commitment to active participation in the Academy and its programming, as well as at least 3 years of middle to high school English.